Lynching: Uganda

-Palestine and Israel
+Israel and Palestine

 Palestinian lynch mobs have murdered Palestinians suspected of collaborating with Israel.
 According to a Human Rights Watch report from 2001:

 During the First Intifada, before the PA was established, hundreds of alleged collaborators were lynched, tortured or killed, at times with the implied support of the PLO.
 Street killings of alleged collaborators continue into the current intifada ... but at much fewer numbers.

 On October 12, 2000, the Ramallah lynching took place.
 This happened at the el-Bireh police station, where a Palestinian crowd killed and mutilated the bodies of two Israel Defense Forces reservists, Vadim Norzhich (Nurzhitz) and Yosef "Yossi" Avrahami, (Note: Vadim Nurzhitz, Вадим Нуржиц, ואדים נורז'יץ, Yossi Avrahami, יוסי אברהמי) who had accidentally entered the Palestinian Authority-controlled city of Ramallah in the West Bank and were taken into custody by Palestinian Authority policemen.
 The Israeli reservists were beaten and stabbed.
 At this point, a Palestinian (later identified as Aziz Salha), appeared at the window, displaying his blood-soaked hands to the crowd, which erupted into cheers.
 The crowd clapped and cheered as one of the soldier's bodies was then thrown out the window and stamped and beaten by the frenzied crowd.
 One of the two was shot, set on fire, and his head beaten to a pulp.
 Soon after, the crowd dragged the two mutilated bodies to Al-Manara Square in the city center and began an impromptu victory celebration.
 Police officers proceeded to try and confiscate footage from reporters.